Rüstem Pasha Mosque: Usage

-The Rüstem Pasha Mosque was originally designed as a Friday mosque, as reflected in Suleiman’s ferman (his imperial command ordering construction of the mosque).
+The Rüstem Pasha Mosque was originally designed as a Friday mosque, as reflected in Suleiman's ferman (his imperial command ordering construction of the mosque).
 More recently, it was used for film storage.
 In 2021 it reopened for worship after extensive restoration.

 Architecture

 Exterior

 This small mosque was built on a high terrace over a complex of vaulted shops, whose rents were intended to financially support the mosque complex.
 Its elevation makes it a more visible component of the Istanbul skyline.
 Narrow, twisting interior flights of steps in the corners give access to a spacious courtyard.
 The mosque has a double porch with five domed bays, from which projects a deep and low roof supported by a row of columns.
+Due to the lack of space on the elevated terrace, the ablution kiosk was located at street level.

 Interior

 The building is basically an octagon inscribed in a rectangle.
 The main dome rests on four semi-domes; not on the axes but in the diagonals of the building.
 The arches of the dome spring from four octagonal pillars— two on the north, two on the south— and from piers projecting from the east and west walls.
 To the north and south are galleries supported by pillars and by small marble columns between them.